Apr 5, 2023 • 5 min read

-Slurp up a steaming bowl of beef noodle soup
+1. Slurp up a steaming bowl of beef noodle soup

 Where to try it: Yongkang Beef Noodles, Taipei.

-Get your boba on in a big way
+2. Get your boba on in a big way

 Boba cha, also known as bubble tea, pearl milk tea, or zhenzhu naicha (珍珠奶茶), is the drinks craze Taiwan gifted to the world.
 Served at roadside stands and in chain outlets, the classic edition shakes up tea, milk, ice, sugar, and chewy pearls of tapioca.
-But these days it can be made with blended fruits, pureed taro, sweet potato balls, and even cheese – the more Instagram-worthy the better.
+But these days, it can be made with blended fruits, pureed taro, sweet potato balls, and even cheese – the more over-the-top, the better.
 But what almost all the boba variants have in common is a cocktail-style shake over ice before serving and an extra-wide straw to hoover up all those springy, syrupy ‘bubbles’ of tapioca along with the tea.

 Where to try it: Chun Shui Tang, Taipei.

-Embark on a snack safari after dark
+3. Embark on a street food safari after dark

 Where to try it: Miaokou Night Market, Keelung.

-Savor the finest Shanghai-style soup dumplings
+4. Savor the finest Shanghai-style soup dumplings

 Din Tai Fung served its first-ever steamer of hand-pleated xiaolongbao (steamed pork dumplings filled with soup) in Taipei in 1972 and it endures as some of the most famous food in Taiwan.
 The original Xinyi Road branch is still going strong, with daily queues attesting to the quality and simplicity of its Shanghai fare.
 It also features warming wonton soup and pork cutlet over egg-fried rice.
 In 2010, the brand picked up its first Michelin star, not in Taipei but Hong Kong.
 Now truly a worldwide icon, the Taiwan-born chain has over 170 branches across the globe.